Beskamir/beskamir.github.io/about.md

   toc: true
 ---

-Hello!
----
-I am Sebastian Kopacz and I mainly made this website for archiving all the cool projects and assignments I worked on during my undergraduate degree at the University of Calgary.
+Hello, I am Sebastian Kopacz and I mainly made this website for archiving all the cool projects and assignments I worked on during my undergraduate degree at the University of Calgary.

 ---
 # Contact Me